CoDeReD72/FlappyBirdAI/README.md

 # FlappyBirdAI
-A Flappy Bird game utilising NEAT to create an AI to play the game
+A Python program mimicking the popular game Flappy Bird and implementing a neural network onto it to create  an AI which can complete the game on its own

+## Requirements
+* Python 3.9
+* Random
+* OS
+* NEAT